High-order Regularity Theory for High-contrast Elliptic Homogenization: Properties of harmonic polynomials

-Naturally, the same results are valid for adapted balls $B_s$ and $B_r$ as well by applying the aforementioned change of variables $u(x)=v(\mathbf{q}_0^{-1}x)$.
+Naturally, the same results are valid for adapted balls $B_s$ and $B_r$ as well by applying the aforementioned change of variables by $\mathbf{q}_0$.

-\textbf{Acknowledgements:} The author was supported by the Research Council of Finland and the European Research Council (ERC) under the Horizon 2020 research and innovation program of the European Union (grant agreement No. 818437).
-The author is extremely grateful to his Ph.D advisor, Prof. Tuomo Kuusi, for multiple helpful discussions and improvements to this manuscript.
+\textbf{Acknowledgments:} The author was supported by the Research Council of Finland and the European Research Council (ERC) under the Horizon 2020 research and innovation program of the European Union (grant agreement No. 818437).
+The author is extremely grateful to his Ph.D. advisor, Prof. Tuomo Kuusi, for multiple helpful discussions and improvements to the manuscript.

 { }